 Core Issues of Spinal Stenosis Require Attention

 The causes of spinal stenosis can be traced to several components of spinal anatomy, including the discs between the vertebrae, the facet joints that connect the vertebrae to each other, and the spinal cord.
 However, most cases of spinal stenosis occur for unknown reason.
 The narrowing of the spinal canal may result from abnormal bone growth, tissue growth, or the two in tandem.
 Over time, the space between the nerve roots, spinal cord and vertebrae decreases, putting pressure on the spinal nerves.
 In the less common hereditary form of spinal stenosis, the diameter of the spinal canal is unnaturally small from birth.
 A healthy lifestyle including exercise, good nutrition and maintaining proper weight can help prevent spinal stenosis.
 For those affected, options for spinal stenosis treatment include physical therapy, spinal stenosis exercises that can relieve pressure on the spinal cord, and medication to reduce pain and inflammation.
 Surgery for spinal stenosis can provide relief in extreme cases.
 Minimally invasive spinal surgery techniques such as endoscopic surgery and laser spinal surgery provide new treatment options.
 New Jersey Spine Specialists treats patients with spinal stenosis and other spinal disorders from across the country and communities throughout the region, including Short Hills, Union and Bloomfield.
-If you’re looking for state-of-the-art solutions to this or any spinal problem and you live in Middlesex, Morris, Union Counties or beyond, call or email us today to schedule an appointment with one of our board certified orthopedic surgeons near you.
+If you’re looking for state-of-the-art solutions to this or any spinal problem and you live in Middlesex, Morris, Union Counties or beyond, call or email us today to schedule an appointment with one of the best board certified orthopedic surgeons near you.